-I was awared the 2014 Philosophy of Science Association Recent Ph.D.
-Essay Award, for my paper “Populations without Reproduction”.
+I’ve been awarded the 2014 Philosophy of Science Association Recent Ph.D.
+Essay Award, for my paper “Populations Without Reproduction”.
 The Recent Ph.D.
 Essay Award is awarded annually to the best single-authored essay published in Philosophy of Science during the award year by someone who received a Ph.D. within the past five years.

 J’ai reçu le 2014 Philosophy of Science Association Recent Ph.D.
 Essay Award pour mon article “Populations Without Reproduction”.
 Le prix est décerné annuellement au meilleur article publié dans le journal Philosophy of Science écrit par un seul auteur ayant reçu son grade d0ctoral dans les cinq années précédent la publication de l’article.